a5221985/tutorials/Microservices/microservices_with_spring_cloud.md

 				1. Mechanism to write simple RESTful clients
 	5. Visibility and Monitoring
 		1. Zipkin Distributed Tracing (server)
-			1. Spring Cloud Slout is used to assign ID to request across multiple components
+			1. Spring Cloud Slouth is used to assign ID to request across multiple components
 			2. Zipkin Distributed Tracing is used to trace request across multiple components
 		2. Netflix [Zuul] API Gateway
 			1. uS have common features